 3. Efficient inventory storage

-Optimizing your warehouse receiving process can also strengthen your inventory storage system by making sure inventory is being stored in the most efficient, cost-effective way possible.
+Optimising your warehouse receiving process can also strengthen your inventory storage system by making sure inventory is being stored in the most efficient, cost-effective way possible.

 Using a WMS, once the inventory is scanned when received, staff can retrieve instructions on how to unpack and store the inventory, as well as how to pick, pack, and ship items once sold.

-How to optimize your warehouse receiving
+How to optimise your warehouse receiving

-There are several ways to optimize the warehouse receiving procedure.
+There are several ways to optimise the warehouse receiving procedure.
 To help you get started, here are some best practices that you can implement–whether you manage your own warehouse or partner with a 3PL like ShipBob.